gorjanradevski/text2atlas/README.md

 ## Requirements

 If you are using [Poetry](https://python-poetry.org/), navigating to the project root directory and running `poetry install` will suffice.
 Otherwise, a `requirements.txt` file is present so you can install all dependencies by running `pip install -r requirements.txt`.
 However, if you just want to download the trained models or dataset splits, make sure to have [gdown](https://github.com/wkentaro/gdown) installed.
 If the project dependencies are installed then `gdown` is already present.
 Otherwise, run `pip install gdown` to install it.

+## Datasets and models

+Will be released shortly.

 ## Reference